wmedrano/spore/README.md

 **Q: Why all the parentheses?**

 > Spore is a Lisp which means it uses parentheses.
 While they may not
-> be elegant, they are simple to use and allow me to work on the VM
+> be elegant, they are simple to use.
+The simple syntax also allows me
-> insted of designing the syntax.
+> to focus more on the VM.